python-trio/trio/docs/source/reference-core.rst

 function that calls a function that ... eventually calls one of trio's built-in async functions?
-The transitivity of async-ness is a technical requirement that Python imposes, but since it exactly matches the transitivity of yield-point-ness, we're able to exploit it to help you keep track of yield points.
+The transitivity of async-ness is a technical requirement that Python imposes, but since it exactly matches the transitivity of check-point-ness, we're able to exploit it to help you keep track of check points.
 Pretty sneaky, eh?)

 A slightly trickier case is a function like::